Intranet personalization increases innovation and collaboration.

 - Pro tip: If you do decide to change your CMS, you may want to look at your marketing department for guidance.
 Find out what CMS the marketing team is using to determine if it would be a good fit.
 Sitecore, for example, has an excellent intranet offering.

 - Establish your business case.
 Merge what your users need with your business outcomes.
 Connecting the dots between the insights from your users and your own strategic goals will help you to ensure that both are achieved in your solution.
-You can learn more about how other companies are realizing the benefits of injecting intelligence into their workplace with our Guide to Building an Intelligent Workplace.
+You can learn more about how other companies are realizing the benefits of injecting intelligence into their workplace and following intranet best practices with our Guide to Building an Intelligent Workplace.
 Access it to discover:

 - The ROI that other companies have seen in solving the issues with their digital workplace and intranet